midu16/midu16.github.io/_posts/2022-08-24-offline-mirroring-comparison.markdown

 [offline-mirroring]: https://midu16.github.io/openshift4/2022/07/10/offline-mirroring.html

+Once the pull-secret file is properly configured, you will need to:
+{% highlight bash %}
+mkdir -p ${HOME}/.docker/
+cp pull-secret.json ${HOME}/.docker/config.json
+{% endhighlight %}

 We are going to split the action of mirroring in two parts:
  - Connected Host, where the host can reach the internet
  - Offline Host, where the host doesnt reach the internet BUT has a connection to an SFTP server.